kubernetes/kubernetes/docs/authentication.md

 The token file format is implemented in `plugin/pkg/auth/authenticator/token/tokenfile/...` and is a csv file with 3 columns: token, user name, user uid.

+Basic authentication is enabled by passing the `--basic_auth_file=SOMEFILE` option to apiserver.
+Currently, the basic auth credentials last indefinitely, and the password cannot be changed without restarting apiserver.
+Note that basic authentication is currently supported for convenience while we finish making the more secure modes described above easier to use.

+The basic auth file format is implemented in `plugin/pkg/auth/authenticator/password/passwordfile/...` and is a csv file with 3 columns: password, user name, user id.

 ## Plugin Development